opnfv/fds/docs/scenarios/os-odl-fdio-noha/scenario.description.rst

 Features of the scenario
 ------------------------

-Main features of the "apex-os-odl_l3-fdio-noha" scenario:
+Main features of the "apex-os-odl-fdio-noha" scenario:

   * Automated installation using the APEX installer
   * Fast and scalable tenant networking using FD.io/VPP as forwarder